 A contractor like myself is always hoping and attempting to become converted over to a permanent employee to get a big bump in pay and benefits.
 It is well-known that contractors often do most of the grunt work for the permanent engineers without getting the credit.

-In the past, if you proved yourself a competent, dedicated, and innovative problem solver, you would likely be transitioned to a permanent employee.
-Now chances of that happening are close to nil given company policy to fill their permanent head count with H1B workers from overseas.
+In the past, if you proved yourself a competent, dedicated and innovative problem solver, you would likely be transitioned to a permanent employee.
+Now chances of that happening are close to nil given company policy to fill their permanent head count with H-1B workers from overseas.

 This needs to stop.
 Enough is enough.
 We need to stand up for ourselves against the greed of large corporations who care nothing about the local worker, much less the great country that America is.
-I was never much of an activist, but I support this movement wholeheartedly and urge American tech workers to rise up and make their voice heard.
+I was never much of an activist, but I support this movement wholeheartedly and urge American tech workers to rise up and make their voices heard.